IBM/oic-i-agentic-ai-tutorials/i-oic-wxo-scheduler-agent/README.md

 ---

 ## Prerequisites
-- Watsonx Orchestrate ADK & CLI installed and configured for your workspace.
+- watsonx Orchestrate ADK & CLI installed and configured for your workspace.
-- Access to a Watsonx Orchestrate instance (SaaS or on-prem).
+- Access to a watsonx Orchestrate instance (SaaS or on-prem).
 - Python 3.10+ (3.11 recommended).
 - `requests`, `pydantic` Python packages.
-- MailerSend account (domain verified) and an API token.
+- SMTP server.

 ---